emersunn/lunch/README.md

 # Lunch Picker Script

-This is a Bash script that randomly chooses a lunch option from a predefined list and ensures that the same option in the last 5 days.
+This is a Bash script that randomly chooses a lunch option from a predefined list and ensures that the same option is not chosen from the last 5 days.

 ## Usage